Statistics on young people neither in employment nor in education or training

 This article presents an overview of European Union (EU) statistics related to young people neither in employment nor in education or training (NEET).
 It provides information on the transition from education to work and focuses on the number of young people who find themselves disengaged from both education and the labour market.

-As one of a set of statistical articles forming part of an online publication on education and training, this article provides a complement to information on early leavers from education and training, as well as employment rates of recent graduates and participation of young people in the labour market.
+As one of a set of statistical articles forming part of an online publication on education and training, this article provides a complement to information on early leavers from education and training, as well as employment rates of recent graduates and participation of young people in education and the labour market.

 The transition from education to work

 One of the most important decisions in life concerns the choice of when to make the move from education to the world of work.
-Given that the vast majority (90.2 %) of young people in the EU-28 between the ages of 15 and 19 continued to participate in some form of education and training (either formal or non-formal), the following analysis mainly focuses on the population aged 20 to 34.
+Given that the vast majority (89.7 %) of young people in the EU between the ages of 15 and 19 continued to participate in some form of education and training (either formal or non-formal), the following analysis mainly focuses on the population aged 20 to 34.

 The analysis shown in Figure 1 is complicated somewhat by the emergence of new patterns of transition from education to work.
 Traditionally, most young people only started work once they had completed their highest level of education or training, and they rarely combined education with a job.
 The transition has, in recent years, become more prolonged and increasingly unpredictable, with young people switching jobs more frequently and taking longer to become established in the labour market, either by choice or necessity.
 It has also become increasingly common to find tertiary education students taking part-time or seasonal work to supplement their income, or for young people already in employment to seek a return to education and training in order to improve their qualifications (for example, through evening classes or distance learning).
 As a result, the transition between education and work has become less clear, with a growing share of students also working and a rising proportion of people in employment also studying (for example, apprentices are generally considered to be employed and in formal education).
-In 2016, some 11.9 % of young people aged 15–19 in the EU-28 made use of this more flexible transition from education to work, a share that rose to 17.2 % among those aged 20–24, before falling somewhat for older age groups — 13.6 % among those aged 25–29 and 10.4 % for those aged 30–34.
+In 2018, some 12.2 % of young people aged 15–19 in the EU made use of this more flexible transition from education to work, a share that rose to 18.5 % among those aged 20–24, before falling somewhat for older age groups — 14.2 % among those aged 25–29 and 10.9 % for those aged 30–34.

 Neither in employment nor in education and training: NEET